Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 We're smart consumers.

-Uh I just don't want to tell people how to live their lives.
+I just don't want to tell people how to live their lives.

 This is America.

-And I guarantee you there's something in your house that I would find and go, what are you doing buying that for?
+And I guarantee you, there's something in your house that I would find and go, what are you doing buying that for?

-Why do you know?
+Why, do you know?

 Edward in Cincinnati.

-Hi, Edward, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

-Ah, thank you so much for having me on.
+Thank you so much for having me on.

 Consumers can choose to buy less oil, but suppliers can't choose to re-enter to enter the market and to sell oil.

-Gouging is possible in the case of the oil market because the government has put this block on entry in as far as suppliers are concerned.
+Gouging is possible in the case of the oil market because the government has put this block on entry as far as suppliers are concerned.

 Well, yeah.

-I uh I understand your point.
+I understand your point.

-Uh but it's real hard, first of all, to define what constitutes gouging.
+But it's real hard, first of all, to define what constitutes gouging.

-What when does gouging actually take place?
+When does gouging actually take place?

 Come on, don't shoot the messenger.

-These people are just business people like you and me, and they don't make a lot of money running a gas station, but uh they have to buy the product and they put on their three to five cents, and that's uh uh for them and it pays the light bills and the postage and the payroll, and and they wind up taking some money home for their families.
+But they have to buy the product and they put on their three to five cents, and that's for them, and it pays the light bills and the postage and the payroll, and they wind up taking some money home for their families.

 Nothing to begrudge them on all of that.

-But lately, as much as I've been a big defender of them, and you can go through the whole supply chain, and I've always defended these retailers lately.
+But lately, as much as I've been a big defender of them, and you can go through the whole supply chain, and I've always defended these retailers, lately, I've been fascinated by usually gas prices have been two, three cents.

-In the last couple of weeks, I have seen prices twenty, thirty cents different.
+In the last couple of weeks, I have seen prices 20, 30 cents different, which makes me, my curiosity goes up and says, something's wrong with the pricing here.

 But guess what happens?